mdn/content/files/en-us/webassembly/understanding_the_text_format/index.md

 ### Declaring globals in WebAssembly

-WebAssembly has the ability to create global variable instances, accessible from both JavaScript and importable/exportable across one or more {{JSxRef("WebAssembly.Module")}} instances.
+WebAssembly has the ability to create global variable instances, accessible from both JavaScript and importable/exportable across one or more [`WebAssembly.Module`](/en-US/docs/WebAssembly/JavaScript_interface/Module) instances.
 This is very useful, as it allows dynamic linking of multiple modules.

 In WebAssembly text format, it looks something like this (see [global.wat](https://github.com/mdn/webassembly-examples/blob/master/js-api-examples/global.wat) in our GitHub repo; also see [global.html](https://mdn.github.io/webassembly-examples/js-api-examples/global.html) for a live JavaScript example):